hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     but the weights used here and the implementation differ.
     Here, Cauchy-Scharz uses Coulomb integrals and Power-Pitzer uses exchange integrals to approximate weights.
-    'heat_bath_uniform' is very similar to 'heat_bath' but samples single excitations uniformly (mentioned by Holmes et al.) and 'heat_bath_single' is also very similar but samples single excitations with the correct weighting (following a recommendation by Pablo Lopez Rios). 'heat_bath_uniform' and 'heat_bath_single' do not have this potential bias that 'heat_bath' can have.
+    'heat_bath_uniform_singles' is very similar to 'heat_bath' but samples single excitations uniformly (mentioned by Holmes et al.) and 'heat_bath_exact_singles' is also very similar but samples single excitations with the correct weighting (following a recommendation by Pablo Lopez Rios). 'heat_bath_uniform_singles' and 'heat_bath_exact_singles' do not have this potential bias that 'heat_bath' can have.

     The 'power_pitzer' excitation generator generates double excitations using a Power-Pitzer